rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * **Complete restoration**: trees, ...
 * **Selective restoration**: part of tree, files, ...

-It is possible to restore a whole backup but it is also possible to restore only a part of it.
+It is possible to restore a whole backup, but it is also possible to restore only a part of it.
 However, when restoring a directory, the files created after the backup are not deleted.

 !!!
 Tip